alyabdelhamid/Electrical_Water_Heater/README.md

 # Electrical_Water_Heater
-Made by Aly Mohamed and Ezzeldeen Amr
+Project made by Aly Mohamed and Ezzeldeen Amr as final project for AMIT Embedded Systems Diploma